 Though I am not going to lie, I did have issues with the prepaid taxis in Nepal.
-The issue was not with the service itself, but with a taxi driver who seemingly was trying to take advantage of us being first timers in Nepal.
-First of all, he had no idea where our accommodation was, assuming it was somewhere in Thamel, though it was in a next neighborhood across.
+The issue was not with the service itself, but with a taxi driver who seemingly was trying to take advantage of us being first-timers in Nepal.
+First of all, he had no idea where our accommodation was, assuming it was somewhere in Thamel, though it was in the next neighborhood across.
 We noticed he was going the wrong way on our Maps.Me app and tried to explain it to him.
 Eventually, he called our accommodation and had a hissy fit as we were not staying in Thamel, even though my receipt said the correct suburb, which he was not happy about.

-In the end, he stopped a couple hundred meters from our hostel, refusing to drive any further.
+In the end, he stopped a couple of hundred meters from our hostel, refusing to drive any further.
 We got out on an unlit dirt road and walked the remainder of the distance.